smartnsoft/ModernApp4Me/README.md

 ##Help and Support

-If you have any questions feel free to contact us via [mail](mailto:modernapp4me@smartnsoft.com).
+If you have any questions feel free to contact us via [mail](mailto:modernapp4me@smartnsoft.com) or create a ticket on [Github](https://github.com/smartnsoft/ModernApp4Me/issues).

-If you have a bug create an issue.
+If you have a bug create an issue directly on [Github](https://github.com/smartnsoft/ModernApp4Me/issues).

 ##Contributing